Looking for the best things to do in Maui?

 26. Visit the Tropical Plantation

-Just when you thought that the Road to Hana excursion was thrilling and captivating, your journey in Maui will be incomplete if you don’t make a stop at the Maui Tropical Plantation.
+Just when you thought that the Road to Hana excursion was thrilling and captivating, your journey in Maui will be incomplete if you don’t make a stop at the Maui Tropical Plantation farms.

 This lush farm full of sugarcane and pineapple farms will give you a glimpse into a totally unique side of Maui.
-With over 500 acres, Maui Tropical Plantation will offer you educational tours and the chance to enjoy farm-driven restaurants and bars not just by yourself but with kids too.
+With over 500 acres, Maui Tropical Plantation will offer you educational tours, a view of the Waikapu valley, and the chance to enjoy farm-driven restaurants and bars not just by yourself but with kids too.

 27. Visit the West Maui Mountains

-Even though the best way to see the West Maui Mountains may by helicopter, it cannot be dismissed that driving around the backside of west Maui will ultimately rival the Road to Hana.
+Even though one of the best things to do in Maui is see the West Maui Mountains by helicopter, it cannot be dismissed that driving around the backside of west Maui will ultimately rival the Road to Hana or a trip through Haleakala National Park.
 That’s because you’ll get the chance to get a glimpse of the West Maui Mountains, which is known as “the holding house of water.”

-That said, these 1.7 million years old mountains will provide both you and your kids with the chance to bond through various water activities, as well as hiking.
+That said, these 1.7 million years old mountains will provide both you and your kids with the chance to bond through various water activities like snorkeling, swimming with sea turtles and fish, whale watching, or scuba.

-From miles of pristine beaches, world-class shopping to thousands of things to do and gorgeous places to do, you can never go wrong with Maui.
-Whether you’re traveling alone, with your better half or with your kids, Maui is perfect for just about anyone.
+From miles of pristine beaches, world-class shopping to thousands of things to do and gorgeous places to go hiking, you can never go wrong with Maui.
+Whether you’re traveling alone, with your better half or with your kids, the island of Maui is perfect for anyone who wants to experience classic Hawaiian culture.